Our Opponents’ Claims Ring Hollow

-In 2015, following the settlement and after years of mistreatment, Ringling Bros. announced that it will retire its performing elephants in 2018.
+In 2015, following the settlement and after years of mistreatment, Ringling Bros. announced that it would retire its performing elephants in 2018.
 This is a positive outcome, on the heels of cities such as Los Angeles and Oakland banning the use of bullhooks on elephants.
 We’ve said all along that the public won’t tolerate the abuse of elephants with sharp bullhooks to get them to perform tricks or the constant chaining of these highly intelligent and mobile animals.

 Why does the HSUS have lawyers on staff?

 Why did Charity Navigator issue a donor advisory on the HSUS?

 We disagreed with this 2014 decision.
-The factually incorrect “donor advisory” concerning The HSUS has now been removed, and at no point did that advisory ever have anything to do with financial metrics, governance, transparency, or the impact and effectiveness of our work to protect animals.
+The factually incorrect “donor advisory” concerning the HSUS has been removed, and at no point did that advisory ever have anything to do with financial metrics, governance, transparency, or the impact and effectiveness of our work to protect animals.
 The advisory came solely as a result of a legal settlement the HSUS and numerous other parties reached with the owner of Ringling Bros. circus.
 Charity Navigator’s donor advisory penalized animal welfare organizations for advancing their mission through advocacy work and for defending themselves in court against scurrilous charges.
 The HSUS was never even a plaintiff in the case against Ringling Bros., and we essentially worked to protect ourselves from a lawsuit launched by a company with a history of Animal Welfare Act violations and of infiltrating and fighting animal welfare groups.

 In fact, following the settlement and after years of mistreatment, and less than a year after Charity Navigator issued its donor advisory, Ringling Bros. announced that it will retire its performing elephants in 2018, and then announced in early 2017 that they were closing their circus entirely.

 Why does the HSUS have investments in the Caribbean?